WINNER of the Gourmand World Cookbook Awards for Best Asian Cuisine (Australia)

 ‘What The Heck is Filipino Food?
 A Beginner’s Guide to Filipino Cooking,’ is the first cookbook in Australia solely based on Filipino food and has since landed in Book Depository’s Best Sellers and recently won Best Asian Cuisine Book (Australia) at the 2013 Gourmand World Cookbook Awards.

 The Author, Adrian Briones, is a Melbourne-based food blogger (foodrehab.com.au) by moonlight and digital advertising wiz kid by day.
 Two years ago he travelled back to his birthplace, the Philippines, eating and photographing his way through hawker stalls and restaurants from metro Manila to the white sandy beaches of Boracay.
 All the way, gathering invaluable tales of food traditions and folklore from passionate locals.
-He has appeared in The Herald Sun, SBS Food, SBS Radio, The Melting Pot, ABC 702, HomeAway, MTV online, BBC Radio and Be@Home.
+He has appeared in The Herald Sun, SBS Food, SBS Radio, The Melting Pot, ABC 702, HomeAway, MTV online, BBC Radio and Be@Home and has contributed to the Cooking for Compassion Cookbook published by Murdoch Books.

 The book, which is in two parts, Merienda (snacks/light meals) and larger main dishes, replicating the Filipino style of eating, is based on his mother’s recipes.
 Briones over a two year period lovingly cooked, tested and photographed all the dishes in addition to creating new recipes of his own.
 He even experienced a near kitchen fire or two during the process – all in the name of research with the intention of telling the unique story of Filipino food culture to Australians.